New Lincoln Navigator arrives in the Middle East

 PHOTO

-Ford’s SYNC4Ò infotainment system offers drivers enhanced voice recognition for the ultimate personalized experience through a large 13.2-inch center screen

-The new Lincoln brings in two new interior themes: Central Park and Invitation

-DUBAI, UAE: The new Lincoln Navigator has arrived in the Middle East, blending an updated exterior, refreshed infotainment system, and stylish new interior options.
+The new Lincoln Navigator has arrived in the Middle East, blending an updated exterior, refreshed infotainment system and stylish new interior options.

 With its spacious interior, confident exterior, advanced technologies, and unmatched comfort for both driver and passengers, the Navigator is one of the Middle East’s most popular large-size luxury SUVs.

 The Navigator’s exterior has been updated too.
 At the front, a new signature grille is complemented by adaptive pixel projector headlamps, which come as standard.
-The rear features new 3D taillamps that fade from the center to the outside upon welcome and from the outside to the center upon farewell, creating a sense of depth and a dynamic look for the LED lights.
+The rear features new 3D taillamps that fade from the centre to the outside upon welcome and from the outside to the centre upon farewell, creating a sense of depth and a dynamic look for the LED lights.

-The new Navigator’s interior is packed with technologies that prioritize a seamless, connected, and personalized experience for driver and passengers.
-These include Ford’s SYNC4Ò infotainment system, which can recognize individual voices for hands-free control of an enhanced navigation operating system via a new, larger 13.2-inch center screen.
+The new Navigator’s interior is packed with technologies that prioritise a seamless, connected, and personalised experience for driver and passengers.
+These include Ford’s SYNC4Ò infotainment system, which can recognise individual voices for hands-free control of an enhanced navigation operating system via a new, larger 13.2-inch centre screen.
 Meanwhile, drivers have the freedom to configure a reimagined 12-inch heads-up display with the information they want, without needing to take their eyes off the road.

+While driver and passenger at the front can enjoy unmatched comfort offered by the 30-way Perfect Position seats, which offer an upgraded massage system, those in the backseat also get to enjoy the Navigator’s sanctuary-like luxury.

 To raise the luxury quotient further, Lincoln partnered with the Detroit Symphony Orchestra (DSO) to provide a calming aural atmosphere in the new Navigator.
 The DSO, which has been playing in Detroit for more than 130 years, recorded six unique symphonic chimes for the Navigator.
 These chimes play in place of standard electronic alerts to inform drivers of everything from unbuckled seatbelts to an open fuel hatch.